 The paper provides empirical evidence for the impact from the COVID-19 pandemic on the ASEAN-5 stock markets.
 On the daily stock returns from the beginning of 2020 to end September 2020, the dynamic panel regression results show that the global COVID-19 development has a larger impact on ASEAN-5 stock markets than the local COVID-19 situation, while the global COVID-19 development could further dampen the performance of ASEAN-5 stock markets through the spillover from the US stock market shock.
 On the volatility, the COVID-19 does not have significant impact in general, except the US stringency.
-However, both the VIX and EM VIX are having positive impacts on ASEAN-5 stock market volatility, approximating the spillover effect of global volatility on ASEAN-5 stock markets.
+However, both the VIX and EM VIX are having positive impacts on ASEAN-5 stock markets.
 Nevertheless, the ASEAN-5 stock market volatility can be reduced by the easy monetary policy of the regional authorities during the pandemic.